zhouxiaomao/python-chirp/doc/index.rst

 * :py:class:`libchirp.pool.Chirp`

-implementations the libuv evnet-loop runs in a separate thread. send()/release_slot() return Futures, which will finish once libchirp.c has finished the operation.
+implementations the libuv event-loop runs in a separate thread. send()/release_slot() return Futures, which will finish once libchirp.c has finished the operation.
 Concurrency can be achieved by issuing multiple send() commands and waiting for all the resulting futures later.
 In a low-latency